Headless Commerce: the Definitive Guide for Business Leaders

 Here’s a reasonable first thing an online retail business owner can take before creating headless solutions for other devices.
 First, modernize and improve the store’s desktop and mobile versions.

 How?
 Headless commerce technology can be used to or a progressive framework.
 When opting for a progressive web app, you’ll transform the architecture of the backend to work with APIs.
-By doing so, you’ll pave the way to linking up new touchpoints to your store in the future.
+By adopting a future-proof headless commerce architecture, you'll gain the flexibility to seamlessly link up new touchpoints to your store.

 Did you know that PWAs are also a great alternative to native mobile apps?
 They boast superb speed and UX/UI too.
 Have a look at a couple of screenshots of the progressive web application to get a clearer picture of the solution.